-When Windows Update installs a new Feature Update on your Windows10 computer, it makes sure that everything is compatible with the next version.
-This includes compatibility issue with a driver, hardware, app, feature, or privacy setting.
-Most of the partners are taken into confidence, to make sure they have compatible drivers when a new update rolls out for users.
-If there is a problem with the system, Windows 10 Setup may throw up a warning message – What needs your attention.
+When Windows Update installs a new Feature Update on your Windows computer, it makes sure that everything is compatible with the next version.
+This includes compatibility issues with a driver, hardware, app, feature, or privacy setting.
+Most of the partners are taken into confidence to make sure they have compatible drivers when a new update rolls out for users.
+If there is a problem with the system, Windows 11/10 Setup may throw up a warning message – What needs your attention.

 If it is a device driver that could create issues, you would see a message like this:

 What needs your attention, A driver is installed that causes stability problems causing stability problems in Windows.
 The driver will be disabled.
 Check with your software/driver provider for an updated version that runs on this version of Windows.

 What needs your attention

 When you receive a message like this, it means the update is blocked from continuing ahead.
 Microsoft will not offer the Feature Update to your computer till the issue is resolved.

 If you click Confirm, this will proceed with the update, and you may experience compatibility issues later on – so this is not recommended.